BlazorOcticons/BlazorOcticons/README.md

 ```

 3. That's it!
-Now you can use the components in your project
+Now you can use the components in your project.

 ## Usage